shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 This project aims to generate synthetic tabular data using Conditional Generative Adversarial Networks (cGAN), with the option to apply the conditionality on both vanilla GAN and BEGAN.
 The approach utilizes both real and synthetic data to train models that can effectively mimic the distributions and relationships of features in the original dataset.
 The model is evaluated based on its ability to generate data with similar feature distributions and its performance in downstream tasks, such as detection and efficacy when used for training a Random Forest model.

-Unlike my other projects, this entire project is trainable on CPU.
+This entire project is trainable on CPU.

 ![Model Architecture](./Images/cGAN.png)

 Key highlights:
 - **Conditional GAN**: The model generates synthetic data conditioned on categorical labels, ensuring that the generated data closely matches the characteristics of the original data.
-You can experiment with different base architectures for that (vanilla, AE infused, BEGAN).
+You can experiment with different base architectures for that (vanilla GAN, BEGAN).
 - **Evaluation Metrics**: The quality of the synthetic data is evaluated using detection (AUC) and efficacy (AUC ratio), comparing real and synthetic data performance.
 - **Data Preprocessing**: Features are normalized and one-hot encoded for categorical features to ensure that no unintended order is imposed on categorical data.